modcomlearning/BackendAPI/README.md

             land_owner VARCHAR(255),                 -- Name of the land owner
             plot_no VARCHAR(50)                      -- Plot number of the land
             land_photo VARCHAR(100)                  -- Photo of the land
         );

 ![Alt text](image-11.png)

+Now that we have a Database with Tables, Next step is to create a Python Application to interact with this Database.

 ## Step 1-1: Flask Framework
 Flask is a popular web framework for building web applications in Python.
 It's designed to be simple, lightweight, and flexible, making it a great choice for developers who are learning web development.
 Here's an introduction to Flask.